norulshahlam/spring-microservices-tutorials/README.md

 ![Image](./service-registry/src/main/resources/eureka-dashboard.PNG)

+`Warning`

+Make sure to have dedicated port for your DB with each service calling a unique DB port else each instance will call their own DB based on the assigned dynamic port.

 ## Load Balancing

 Load balancing is the process of distributing traffic among different instances of the same application.
 API gateway has